twbs/bootstrap/README.md

 Pick Theme
 ----------

-A. If you have a LESS compiler:
+A. If you have a LESS compiler (Tested successfully with CodeKit on Mac OSX Lion):

 1. Open /extras/less/overrides.less and uncomment the @import line (remove the //s) of the theme you want to use.
 2. Compile.